-I am pursuing a Bachelor's degree in Medical Laboratory Science with a focus in Medical Research at the University of Toledo.
-I started working in the GLGL in Fall 2013 as a Laboratory Assistant.
-My current responsibilities include ensuring proper preservation and documentation of specimens, collection inventory, and creation of a collections database.
+I am completing a Bachelor's degree in Biology with a research focus at the University of Toledo.
+I started working in the GLGL in Fall 2013 and my current responsibilities include ensuring proper preservation and documentation of specimens, collection inventory, and creation of a collections database.
 I am currently undertaking a study of the Eurasian ruffe, Gymnocephalus cernua, analyzing temporal and spatial population genetic structure throughout the invasion history in the Great Lakes and Bassenthwaite Lake in northern England, which I also worked on as a NSF summer REU fellow.
-The tasks that I have performed at the GLGL thus far are better preparing and orienting me for my future medical laboratory research endeavors.
+The tasks that I have performed at the GLGL thus far are better preparing and orienting me for my future education and research endeavors.

 2011-2013 URM Student